hjd1964/OnStep/addons/St4Serial/SmartHandController/README.md

 web) at the [OnStep Group](https://groups.io/g/onstep/).

 # Catalogs
+At present, the SHC contains the following catalogs:
+- Messier (109 objects, with M102 considered a duplicate)
+- Caldwell (all 109 objects)
+- Herschel (388 out of 400 objects)

 The SHC's catalogs incorporates data from various sources, with licenses that allow incorporation in a GPL-licensed project.